PangTree/PangTreeGUI/README.md

 ## Usage

-To use PangTreeGUI you need to activate your virtualenv and be in the PangTreeGUI folder.
+To use PangTreeGUI you need to activate your virtualenv (`$ source your_venv_name/bin/activate`) and be in the PangTreeGUI folder.

 ```
 $ python run.py
 ```

-Open in your web browser (tested in Chrome and Firefox): 127.0.0.1/8052
+A link to the application should appear in the terminal.
+Open the application by clicking on it or typing `127.0.0.1/8052` in the web browser (tested in Chrome and Firefox).

 ## Founding
 This software is developed with support of [OPUS 11 scientific project of National Science Centre:  Incorporating genomic variation information